anee-helsinki/KingsQueensAndDeities/README.md

 <b>Standardization:</b> Lists used for standardizing proper nouns in the textual data.

+<b>Tables:</b> Full versions of the tables that are published in a shortened form in the article.

 <b>Visualizations:</b> Full-color pdf versions of the graphs presented in the article.